johnmcfarlane/papers/c++/error-handling.md

 In short:

+* Use assertions to formally express C++ API Contracts.
-* You can choose bug handling strategy easily, change your mind or use different strategies in different builds.
+* Then, you can easily choose a bug handling strategy, change your mind, or use different strategies in different builds.
 * But you cannot so easily change error-handling strategies.
 * Sometimes, a bug in a program isn't a bug, it's an error.
 This happens as part